tonimelisma/Relay-Android/ARCH.md

 ### Incremental Ingest & Permissions Gate

 - Incremental ingest reads providers only for items with `timestamp > MAX(timestamp)` per kind (SMS/MMS/RCS) and inserts new rows.
 Inserts are batched transactionally to minimize UI emissions.
-- Ingest runs automatically at app start (when permissions are granted) and on-demand via a button.
+- Ingest runs automatically at app start (when permissions are granted) and on-demand via a button; `MainViewModel` centralizes both.
 - Permissions gate: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are missing, the UI renders only the explanation + request flow; list is hidden until all are granted.

 **Why:** Room provides type-safe queries, lifecycle awareness, and easy testing support.